cc-hpc-itwm/PHS/README.md

 # ParallelHyperparameterSearch

 *phs is an ergonomic framework for performing hyperparameter searches on numerous cumpute instances of any arbitrary python function.
-This is achieved with minimal modifications inside your custom function.
+This is achieved with minimal modifications inside your target function.
 Possible applications appear in expensive to evaluate numerical computations which strongly depend on hyperparameters such as machine learning.*

 <img src="./docs/start_page_images/plot_xyr_post_contour.gif" align="left" width=200/>
 <img src="./docs/start_page_images/parameter_combination_post.png" align="center" width=322/>